-Root canal is a last chance dental treatment done to save a decayed or infected tooth as an alternative to extraction.
-The word root canal originates from the Edwin Maynard’s pioneering dental procedure, first attempted in 1838 with a watch spring.
-Gutta percha was adopted to fill dental root canals in 1847, a material (now synthetic) which is still used by dentists today.
-To receive a root canal is to have the inner core of a tooth cleaned of decay and resealed with a biologically inert, resilient, electrically nonconductive, thermoplastic filling.
+A root canal is a last chance dental treatment that’s done to save a decayed or infected tooth, as an alternative to extraction.
+The word root canal originates from the Edwin Maynard’s pioneering dental procedure, first attempted in 1838.
+That operation was done with a watch spring.
+Gutta percha was adopted to fill dental root canals as early as 1847, a material (now synthetic) which dentists still use today.
+To receive a root canal is to have the inner core of your tooth cleaned of decay and then resealed with a biologically inert, resilient, electrically nonconductive, thermoplastic filling.

 How long does a root canal take?

-At Archer Dental, where nobody is rushes anything important, a typical root canal procedure takes over an hour and could stretch to ninety minutes for the entire appointment.
-More complex procedures may even take longer.
-We recommend you bring your own listening device, or you can watch Netflix in our operatories during your surgery.
+At Archer Dental, a typical root canal procedure (without any complications) takes over an hour and could stretch to ninety minutes for the entire appointment.
+More complex procedures may take even longer.
+We recommend you bring your own listening device, or you can watch Netflix during your surgery.
 Yes, this is possible.

 How much does a root canal cost?

 Root Canal Treatment costs between $540 and $1250 dollars in Toronto.
 Also referred to as endodontic therapy, a root canal is sometimes the only option to retain a tooth that has suffered severe damage or has become infected.
 Front and back teeth have a varying number of roots.
 Root canals on incisors (front teeth) usually cost less because they only have one root, while the same procedure on molars (back teeth) will invariably cost more because these teeth have three or more roots.
 Teeth that are calcified i.e. older adults may be more costly.
 Radiographs help determine the difficulty of the root canal.
 At Archer Dental we also work with independent endodontists to assist with the most complex cases.
 Read more about Oral Surgery at Archer Dental.

 What causes a root canal?